 Welcome to the second issue of the SSV DAO Updates.
-Stay in the loop with everything from exciting new developer grants to important proposals, token holder info, and more!
+Stay in the loop with everything from exciting new developer grants to important proposals and more!

 As it stands, the DAO has committed over $1.6 million to grantees from various projects working in the staking industry.
 These grants have been awarded to projects working on the various grant opportunities that the DAO has made available.